-The third Arc the Lad was the last to feature a complete soundtrack from Masahiro Andoh (the PS2 games only list Andoh for having composed the “Arc the Lad Theme”).
+The third in a PS1 trilogy, Arc the Lad III was the last to feature a complete soundtrack from Masahiro Andoh (the PS2 games only list Andoh for having composed the “Arc the Lad Theme”).
 After proving himself in the first two games, Andoh seems to stretch out his compositional styles to incorporate some new musical ideas.
-A few of theme bomb, but for the most part, the soundtrack is successful in quest to create some really good stuff.
+A few of them bomb, but for the most part, the soundtrack is successful in his quest to create some really good stuff.

 Turning first to “Alec’s Theme” (Alec being the main character of Arc the Lad III), we find a catchy pop-techno theme with some interesting arpeggiated chords from a synthesizer and a majestic melody from the horns.
 Though I was personally more intrigued by Elc’s Theme on Arc the Lad II, this theme song is definitely worthy of the main character.

 When one album contains 59 tracks, there is little hope of hearing a “smash hit” every time.
 Some songs need to be simple, atmospheric, and repetitive.
 We generally refer to this as the “filler” music, but I must say that even the filler songs on this album are decent.
-Take a listen to track 43 to see what I mean.
+Track 43, “Academy of Magical Sciences,” serves as a strong example of good filler.
 The song doesn’t really go anywhere, and it’s not a memorable piece, but for what it is, it is good.
 Kudos to you, Andoh!

 And I cannot fail to mention my new favorite ending theme song.
 Written by Kanata Asamizu (though this accrediting may only be for the lyrics, as I feel the music still has that “Andoh touch”), “Way to the Earth” is found twice on the album.
 The English version of Way to the Earth sports some of the worst Engrish lyrics I’ve ever heard.
 Allow me to quote what is written for the English version from the CD’s insert booklet: